-As sling loads would be delivered, 85-90 dB of noise would be continuous near the sites for roughly five minutes for each landing, amounting to 20-40 minutes, total, over the course of five to six years each of the proposed planting locations (see Table 3 on page 32).
-This level of sound disturbance, as well as rotor-wash (wind) from the hovering aircraft would disturb both non-sensitive and sensitive species should they be present in the area and may cause temporary displacement to particularly sensitive species, or at the very least cause a disruption to foraging or cause animals to hide.
+As sling loads would be delivered, 85-90 dB of noise would be continuous near the sites for roughly five minutes for each landing, amounting to 20-40 minutes, total, over the course of five to six years each of the proposed planting locations (see Table 3.
+Total Proposed Helicopter Support In Wilderness Over a Period of Roughly Five Years).
+This level of sound disturbance, as well as rotorwash (wind) from the hovering aircraft would disturb both non-sensitive and sensitive species should they be present in the area and may cause temporary displacement to particularly sensitive species, or at the very least cause a disruption to foraging or cause animals to hide.
 As snags, if present, would be felled in preparation for initial sling-load delivery, potential disturbance from both tree felling and sling-load delivery would be separated in time such that any wildlife present may experience noise disturbance on two separate days, or multiple times over the course of one day in the first year of implementation in a planting area.